Swarmops/Swarmops/README.md

 > `wget -qO- http://packages.swarmops.com/swarmops-packages.gpg.key | apt-key add -`

-Then, add the Swarmops repository to your list of software sources:
+Then, add the Swarmops repository to your list of software sources, where [your_distribution] below is xenial (Ubuntu) or stretch (Debian):
-> `echo deb http://packages.swarmops.com/ squeeze contrib > /etc/apt/sources.list.d/swarmops.list`
+> `echo deb http://packages.swarmops.com/ [your_distribution] contrib > /etc/apt/sources.list.d/swarmops.list`

 Then, run this to install the Swarmops frontend:
 > `apt-get update; apt-get install swarmops-frontend`